-- The TR is a retail bank wants to offer a proximity mobile payment service within its application.
+- The TR is a retail bank that wishes to offer a proximity mobile payment service within its application.
 When one of its customers wishes to activate this service, the bank must send a tokenisation request for the customer’s payment card to a TSP.
 Then it shall provision the token within the bank’s app.

-- The TR is an online merchant willing to provide for its customer the ability to save their payment card, so they can use it again on the website for future shopping (Card-On-File service).
+- The TR is an online merchant wishing to provide for its customer the ability to save their payment card, so they can use it again on the website for future shopping (Card-On-File service).
 When a customer decides to register its payment card on the website, the online merchant must address to a TSP a request of tokenisation for the customer’s payment card, to then store the token within its database.

 The TSP holds a central role, notably for the following reasons: